scrapy/scrapy/docs/topics/xpath-tutorial.rst

 Get a string representation of an element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-XPath also comes with a few string functions, that you can wrap around
+The XPath language also comes with a few string functions, that you can
-an XPath expression selecting elements:
+wrap around an XPath expression selecting elements:

 .. xpathdemo:: string(/html/head/title)